vuolo/PokerEye/README.md

 ***

- Must use these settings (more flexibility coming soon):
+ Must use these settings:
- * Dark Green background
  * 4 colored default deck
- * Orange cards
  * Preferred seat for each orientation must be bottom middle
+ * Notifications menu must be closed